SEEDIG Youth School

 - Gesara Halili, University of Tirana, Albania

-- Gjorche Cekovski, Faculty of Computer Science and Engineering, The former Yugoslav Republic of Macedonia
+- Gjorche Cekovski, Faculty of Computer Science and Engineering, North Macedonia

 - Ledia Maleqka, University of Tirana, Albania